secretGeek/csvz/README.md

 - It is expected that the columns "filename" and "column" are unique.
   - If the columns "filename" and "column" are not unique, then any meta data about that file may not be correctly interpreted.
 This may cause difficulties
 - There should be more columns than just the "filename" and "column" column.
 Some suggestions:
-  - `type` - the type of the column.
-(Types are not described in this spec fragment)
+  - `data-type` - the type of the column.
+(Data-types are not described in this spec fragment, and will be covered in later spec fragments.)
   - `nullable` - a value indicating if the column can be null
-  - `max-length` - a nullable column, that describes the maximum length of the column, in cases where the type supports a maximum length
+  - `max-length` - a nullable column, that describes the maximum length of the column, in cases where the data-type supports a maximum length
   - `unique` - a true/false value indicating if the values in the column should be unique
   - `primary-key` - a true/false value indicating if the column can serve as (part or whole of) the primary key of the table.
   - `description` - a description of the column
   - `units` - a nullable name description of the unit of measure
+  - `ordinal` - the order in which the columns have been written to the file.
+In cases where there is no header row, or where columns are re-ordered, this can be helpful.
   - `published` - the date the data in the file was first published
   - `source` - information about the source of the data in the file